-Debby's peak rainfall in South Carolina of 22.02" inches near Moncks Corner ranks second among rainfall from tropical cyclones in South Carolina's history and came within two inches of the record set during Hurricane Florence.
+Debby's peak rainfall in South Carolina of 22.02" inches near Moncks Corner ranks second among rainfall from tropical cyclones in South Carolina's history.
 Rainfall from the October 2015 rainfall and flooding event, while enhanced by proximity of Hurricane Joaquin, is not considered to be solely caused by a tropical cyclone.
 Therefore, this event is not included in the historical records for South Carolina's tropical cyclone rainfall events.
 For comparison, the peak rainfall from the October 1-5, 2015, event was 27.19 inches near Mount Pleasant.